Shkyrockett/engine/Conventions.md

 ### XML Comments

 Please use triple slash XML comments for all methods, and objects. type out three slashes "\\\" and let Visual Studio build out the XML comments.
 Briefly describe what each does.
-These comments are used as the Intelisense text in tool tips.
+These comments are used as the IntelliSense text in tool tips.
 They also act as valuable documentation.

 ```
 namespace Engine